 Visiting Pescallo is one of the best things to do in Bellagio.
 This old fishermen’s village is tucked away behind a steep hill and is therefore hidden from the crowds.
 It’s a perfect place to escape the hustle and bustle of Bellagio.

 Pescallo is just a short walk from Bellagio (10-15min).
 First, make your way to the town hall (Comune di Bellagio) close to the ferry station.
 From there you have to take the steps following a sign indicating Pescallo.
-Note that Bellagio Pescallo walk is uphill and requires negotiating some narrow alleys and staircases.
+Note that Bellagio – Pescallo walk is uphill and requires negotiating some narrow alleys and staircases.
 If you are not up for it, just take the earlier-mentioned tourist train.

-You’ll find everything from souvenir shops, local arts and crafts to the most expensive designer boutiques.
+In town, you’ll find everything from souvenir shops, and local arts and crafts to the most expensive designer boutiques.